claritychallenge/clarity_CC/projects/MBSTOI/README.md

 - thirdoct.py returns the one-third octave band matrix and its centre frequencies
 - remove_silent_frames.py removes silent frames of x and y based on x

 Use with caution.

-(1) MBSTOI relies on correct time-alignment of the input clean and processed signals.
+(1) MBSTOI relies on correct time and frequency alignment of the input clean and processed signals.
 This may require modifications to the code in scripts/calculate_SI.py for your system.
 We are correcting for broadband delay introduced by the MSBG hearing loss model.
 Hearing aids also introduce a small delay, but this depends on the exact implementation.
 You must check that signals are optimally aligned